-Amritsar—this name holds a great value in the lives of Sikhs around the world.
+Amritsar—this name holds great value in the lives of Sikhs around the world.
 The maze of narrow lanes, the presence of the holy Golden Temple and its lake, delicious ‘langar ka prasad’, bustling bazaars, and a sense of calmness amid all the chaos, that’s the beauty of Amritsar.
-And for you to experience that splendor, we’ve listed the best things to do in Amritsar to soak in the essence of the place.
+And for you to experience that splendour, we’ve listed the best things to do in Amritsar to soak in the essence of the place.

 A Little About Amritsar

 Among the most revered cities in the world, Amritsar was built in 1577.
 The city is home to one of the holiest Sikh shrines called Golden Temple, a memorial of national importance known as Jallianwala Bagh, and the Partition Museum that’ll remind you of the post-partition riots.
 The Gobindgarh Fort and Rambagh, built by Maharaja Ranjit Singh are also among the jewels of the city.

 If you’re planning a trip to Amritsar, the time between October to March is pleasant.
 It’s the best time for sightseeing and witnessing the best of Amritsar.
 Avoid going to Amritsar during the monsoon months of July and August.

 5 Things To Do In Amritsar

 Do not come back from your trip to Amritsar without having these wonderful experiences in the revered city of the Golden Temple.

 Go on a binge spree in the holy city of Amritsar.
 When you’re in the city, trying their delicious street food and authentic dishes become one of the most important things to do in Amritsar.
 Amritsari kulcha, tandoori luchas, keema naan, mutton tikka, tandoori chicken, phirni, and kulfa (Amritsari version of kulfi) are a few dishes you must try, even of you aren’t a foodie.